MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 - `dir_checkpoint` - folder saving the model
 - `dir_test_pred` - folder saving the test predictions after each epoch

+**Note : images and the corresponding masks should have the same name**

 Then, run the training using:

 `python train.py -e num_of_epochs -b batchsize -l learning_rate`